Badgers (Year 5 and Year 6)

 Information to remember

-Please bring completed reading record in on a Friday.
-House points and other prizes will be rewarded for those who read at least three times a week and recorded it.
+Reading | Please bring completed reading records in on a Friday.
+House points and other prizes will be rewarded for those who read at least three times a week and record it. |

-Will be set on TT Rockstars .
+Homework | Will be set on TT Rockstars .
 Children will have six days to complete their tasks and again prizes and house points will be rewarded for effort.
 It is expected that children will work on their timestables at least three times per week.
+Knowledge of timetables is utterly crucial to all maths in Year 5 and 6 so this is really important to help mathematical understanding. |